auth0/docs/articles/universal-login/guardian.md

 * `userData.tenantFriendlyName`
 * `iconUrl`

-Most of the parameters that are used in MFA-Widget need to be passed to Guardian as shown in the default template provided in the customization area.
+Most of the parameters that are used in the MFA Widget need to be passed to Guardian as shown in the default template provided in the customization area.
 If you need a higher level of customization you could use [auth0-guardian.js](https://github.com/auth0/auth0-guardian.js/tree/master/example).